• Date and time: Wednesday 30 October 2024, 9.30am

 Professor Nicholas Pleace, Associate Dean for Research and Impact, School for Business and Society, University of York:

-Professor Pleace is currently Associate Dean of School for Research and Impact at the School of Business and Society and is a Professor of Housing and Society at the University of York.
+Professor Pleace is currently Associate Dean of School for Research and Impact at the School for Business and Society and is a Professor of Housing and Society at the University of York.
 Nicholas has worked extensively with government and international organisations on research centred on housing inequalities and has a long history in undertaking evaluative research in partnership with NGOs, charities and the public sector.
 He is a member of the European Observatory on Homelessness, which operates under the auspices of FEANTSA, the European Federation of Homelessness Organisations.

 Contact us